Career Readiness

 We know the lessons of the classroom become ingrained when put into practice.
 Read more about Hands-On Learning at Purchase.

-According to statistics we gathered in our most recent Life After Purchase: First Destination Survey, 86% of the 2020 graduates are either employed, enrolled in graduate or professional school, or both.
+That’s according to statistics gathered in our most recent Life After Purchase: First Destination Survey

 Field |